rritaz/starter-academic/content/research-in-progress/_index.md

 #### Research in Progress

-Quantifying uncertainty and ambiguity of point estimates from predictive models for policy-making (with Tyler McCormick and Eunice Jun)
+Quantifying uncertainty and ambiguity of point estimates from predictive models for policy-making
- - Allocating funds to minimize aggregate poverty
+ - Allocating funds to minimize aggregate poverty (with Tyler McCormick)
- - Empirical survey with policy-makers
+ - Empirical survey with policy-makers (with Tyler McCormick and Eunice Jun)